Public Law 119-87 (04/30/2026)

 1 See References in Text note below.

-for a drug designated under for a rare disease or condition, the Secretary may not approve another application under or issue another license under for the same drug for the same disease or condition for a person who is not the holder of such approved application or of such license until the expiration of seven years from the date of the approval of the approved application or the issuance of the license.
+for a drug designated under for a rare disease or condition, the Secretary may not approve another application under or issue another license under for the same drug for the same approved use or indication within such rare disease or condition for a person who is not the holder of such approved application or of such license until the expiration of seven years from the date of the approval of the approved application or the issuance of the license.
 Section 355(c)(2) of this title does not apply to the refusal to approve an application under the preceding sentence.

 (b)